We’ve gained invaluable knowledge from working on these services for years and years on a daily basis.

 - Migrating to Salesforce Lightning takes time and good management

-There are several cloud storage options available for the enterprise and for individuals users consumers.
-We consider these five solutions as the very best on offer and this is why we at Crescendo chose and continue to support these platforms.
+There are several cloud storage services options available for the enterprise and for individuals users consumers.
+We consider these five solutions as the very best cloud storage services on offer and this is why we at Crescendo chose and continue to support these platforms.

 Every so often, a potential client would ask for our opinion on which cloud storage platform to choose to work with Crescendo.
 It’s a difficult question to answer without understanding client use case, budget, growth plan, and many other factors that would help give a truly informed answer.
 We hope that this article sheds a light on how these platforms differ from each other without nominating the better, or worse, platform.